nteract/vdom/README.md

 ## We welcome feedback.

 Since this project and its API is still a work in progress, we would love to hear your thoughts on the API and suggestions for enhancements.
+Please take a look at the [VDOM spec](docs/spec.md) too.

 ## Find out more about nteract